liquidprompt/liquidprompt/CONTRIBUTING.md

    For example use triple backquotes for code blocks.

-Never, ever, merge the branches `develop` or `master` of the main repo into one of your own branches.
-Instead, always rebase your own work on top the `develop` branch.
+Never, ever, merge the branches `master` of the main repo into one of your own branches.
+Instead, always rebase your own work on top the `master` branch.

 How my patch will be applied?